 Hutt Road connections

-- In the first phase of work, the shared path from Aotea Quay overbridge to Caltex Fuel Stop is being reconstructed to allow for a two-way bike path and dedicated walking path.
+- In the first phase of work, the shared path from Aotea Quay overbridge to Caltex Fuel Stop was reconstructed to provide a two-way bike path and dedicated walking path.
 Work on the paths has been completed but is yet to start on widening the Kaiwharawhara Stream bridge (now expected to happen in the first half of 2019).

 - Using a coastal route rather than Hutt Road was considered, but is not a viable option at this stage for a range of reasons.

 What’s been done on Hutt Road

 - Most of the lamp posts and other obstacles have been removed to create more space and make things safer.

 - The paths have been resurfaced with concrete and asphalt to provide a smoother, more level surface.

 - Safety changes have been made at driveways and vehicle entrances to slow vehicles crossing the paths.